 The City of Chandler has adopted the council-manager form of local government.
 It combines the strong political leadership of elected officials in the form of a council with the strong managerial experience of an appointed local government manager.
 The form establishes a representative system where all power is concentrated in the elected council and where the council hires a professionally trained manager to oversee the delivery of public services.
 In Chandler, the City Council consists of a Mayor and six Councilmembers elected from the City at large.
-The Mayor serves a two-year term while the Councilmembers are elected to serve for a period of four years.
+The Mayor and Councilmembers are elected to serve for a period of four years.

 What is the Mayor and Council's function?

-The Mayor and Council is the legislative body; its members are the community's decision makers.
+The Mayor and Council is the City's elected governing body and its members are the community's decision makers.
 Power is centralized in the elected Mayor and Council, which approves the budget and determines the tax rate, for example.
-The Mayor and Council also focuses on the community's goals, major projects, and such long-term considerations as community growth, land use development, capital improvement plans, capital financing, and strategic planning.
-The Mayor and Council appoint and evaluate the performance of the City Manager, City Clerk, City Attorney and City Magistrate.
+The Mayor and Council also focus on the community's goals, major projects, and such long-term considerations as community growth, land use development, capital improvement plans, capital financing and strategic planning.
+The Mayor and Council appoint and evaluate the performance of the City Manager, City Clerk, City Attorney and Presiding Magistrate.